 Sulwhasoo's cushion compact is a favorite among editors.
 It offers a dewy, satin finish with medium to full coverage and never leaves your skin cakey-looking or dry.
 "I loved the actual application process.
 The sponge applicator makes it easy to build coverage exactly where you need it and feels more sanitary than using a brush or your fingers if you're on the go," our editorial director, Faith, said of the product.
 "My skin looked like my skin, only a better, less splotchy version."

-This hydrating, oil-free foundation is a blend of flexible, breathable polymers that "move with your skin."
+This hydrating, oil-free foundation by Smashbox is a blend of flexible, breathable polymers that "move with your skin."
 It offers a diverse shade range, is totally transfer-proof, and allows your skin to breath and stretch as it would without anything on at all.

 I'm pretty floored by the texture and color payoff this product yields.
 Think light, moisture, and weightless coverage with every drop.
 The water-based serum foundation works to blur and hydrate your skin with highly refractive, multi-reflective color pigments which reduce the appearance of pores, lines, discoloration and the like.
 But there's more.
 It's also formulated with hyaluronic acid and essential minerals, ingredients that help nourish your skin and increase that elusive healthy glow.

 This sheer, deeply hydrating formula uses zinc oxide to soothe and protect your skin; as well as black currant, peony-root extract, and vitamin C to brighten; and tons of moisture.
 It is super translucent (this is not a full-coverage product), but it really does melt into your skin and add a little extra something when you're trying to keep it natural.